Package 'cleanepi'

 target_columns

-A vector of the target column names.
-When the input data is a linelist object, this parameter can be set to linelist_tags if the tagged columns are those to be converted into numeric.
+A <vector> of the target column names.
+When the input data is a <linelist> object, this parameter can be set to linelist_tags to apply the conversion exclusively to the tagged columns. .

 lang